scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 #   - /music/about-songmind-studios/
 ---

 I've been writing down small music (and other) ideas for over 20 years.
-In that time, I've struggled to store, organize, and retrieve them effectively.
+I've generally struggled to store, organize, and retrieve them effectively.
 As I was going through my archives recently, it dawned on me that there are two fundamental types of ideas: one is "concrete" and the other is "meta."

 A concrete idea is specific and actionable.
 It may be a chord progression like: